 Date: 23 October 2014.
 Renting versus Selling.

-Periodically I'll get a note from an individual with a house who is
+Periodically I will receive an email from an individual with a house who is

 considering renting versus selling said home.
 The theory (and

 everything works in Theory) is the rent can fund the cruising